ThoughtWorks-DPS/dps-starterkit-java/README.md

 > Note: You may run into issues with the availability of dependencies provided by the `dps-starter-boot` project.
 > Set up `secrethub` so that you can access the Github Packages artifact repository.
-> As an alternative, you can just clone that repo and run `gradlew clean build check publishToMavenLocal`.
+> As an alternative, you can just clone the `dps-starter-boot` repo and run `gradlew clean build check publishToMavenLocal`.
-> Don't forget to run `gradlew cV` to determine the current version of the starter-boot and update `gradle.propertes` files in the starterkit-java appropriately.
+> Don't forget to run `gradlew cV` to determine the current version of the starter-boot and update `gradle.propertes` in the starterkit-java appropriately.